Cross-Validation with Antithetic Gaussian Randomization: Numerical experiments

 \subsection{Effects of $\alpha$ and $K$}

-In our first example, we examine the effects of $\alpha$ and $K$, the two parameters that control the bias and variance of the proposed cross-validation estimator.
+We start by examining the effects of $\alpha$ and $K$, the two parameters that control the bias and variance of the proposed cross-validation estimator, respectively.

 We consider an isotonic regression problem with $n=100$ observations, in which the one-dimensional predictors are drawn independently from $\textnormal{Uniform}(0,1)$ and are treated as fixed throughout this experiment.
-The responses are then generated independently as $Y_i \sim \N(f^*(X_i), \sigma^2)$, where the true function $f^*(x) = 2\cdot\lceil 5x\rceil-6$ and the noise level $\sigma^2 = 1$.
-Visualizations of the function $f^*$ and simulated data points are provided in Figure~\ref{fig:true-monotone-function}.
-We apply isotonic regression to the data to estimate the true prediction function $f^*(x)$.
-A snapshot of this example was previously presented in the introduction to illustrate comparisons between our method and the standard CV method.
-Throughout this section, we will refer to our method as ``Antithetic CV".
+The responses are then generated independently as $Y_i \sim \N(f^*(X_i), \sigma^2)$, where $f^*(x) = 2\cdot\lceil 5x\rceil-6$ and $\sigma^2 = 1$.
+Visualizations of $f^*$ together with the simulated data points are shown in Figure~\ref{fig:true-monotone-function}.
+We apply isotonic regression to estimate the true prediction function $f^*(x)$.
+A snapshot of the same example was presented in the introduction to showcase comparisons between our method and the standard CV method.

-We compare the MSE of the proposed Antithetic CV method and the Coupled Bootstrap (CB) method across various values of $\alpha$ and $K$.
-In the left panel of Figure~\ref{fig: isotonic alpha K}, $\alpha$ is fixed at 0.1, and $K$ is varied from 2 to 32.
-In the right panel, $K$ is fixed at 8, and $\alpha$ is varied from 0.005 to 0.5.
-In all comparisons, standard CV uses the same value of $K$ for train-test sample splitting, as the other two methods.
+We compare the MSE of the proposed ``Antithetic CV" method and the ``Coupled Bootstrap" (CB) method across various values of $\alpha$ and $K$.
+The error bars represent variation over 10000 independent simulations.
+In the left panel of Figure~\ref{fig: isotonic alpha K}, $\alpha$ is fixed at 0.05, and $K$ is varied from 2 to 32.
+In the right panel, $K$ is fixed at 16, and $\alpha$ is varied from 0.005 to 0.5.
+In all comparisons, standard CV uses the same value of $K$ for train--test sample splitting, as the other two methods.
+We include standard CV in our comparisons to illustrate how its estimation quality for the prediction error compares to that of the other two estimators on the same problem.
+We include SURE as a benchmark, which is applicable here since the isotonic regression estimator is piecewise linear.

-From this figure, we make a few key observations: \begin{enumerate} \item The antithetic CV method consistently outperforms standard $K$-fold CV and the coupled bootstrap method across all configurations of $(\alpha, K)$.
+From Figure~\ref{fig: isotonic alpha K}, we make a few key observations: \begin{enumerate} \item Our antithetic CV method consistently outperforms standard $K$-fold CV and the coupled bootstrap method across all configurations of $(\alpha, K)$.
+It achieves a similar MSE as SURE when $K=16$ and $\alpha\leq 0.1$, without explicitly using the divergence of the isotonic regression estimator.

-\item In the left panel of Figure~\ref{fig: isotonic alpha K}, the MSE of all methods decreases for all three methods as the number of train-test repetitions $K$ increases.
-For the coupled bootstrap and antithetic CV methods, this reduction can be attributed to the decrease in reducible variance with increasing $K$.
+\item In the left panel of Figure~\ref{fig: isotonic alpha K}, the MSE decreases for all three methods as the number of train--test repetitions $K$ increases.
+For the coupled bootstrap and antithetic CV methods, this reduction can be directly attributed to the decrease in reducible variance with increasing $K$.